ansible/ansible-documentation/docs/docsite/rst/network/user_guide/platform_iosxr.rst

 .. note::

-   The ``ansible_paramiko_proxy_command`` variable is deprecated because the Paramiko-based connection plugin is deprecated.
+   The ``ansible_paramiko_proxy_command`` variable is deprecated along with the Paramiko-based connection plugin.
 Use ``ansible_libssh_proxy_command`` instead with the libssh connection plugin.
 For details on migrating from Paramiko to libssh, see `Migrating to ssh_type libssh for ansible.netcommon.network_cli across Ansible networking collections <https://forum.ansible.com/t/migrating-to-ssh-type-libssh-for-ansible-netcommon-network-cli-across-ansible-networking-collections/45780>`_.

 - If you are using SSH keys (including an ssh-agent) you can remove the ``ansible_password`` configuration.
 - If you are accessing your host directly (not through a bastion/jump host) you can remove the ``ansible_paramiko_proxy_command`` configuration.